benvic7/Space-Invader/README.md

 # Space-Invader
-Space Invader project using Python and Pygame.
+This program implements an interactive Space Invader-style game using Pygame and Python.